delucks/multitool/README.md

 [![Build Status](https://travis-ci.org/delucks/multitool.svg?branch=master)](https://travis-ci.org/delucks/multitool)

 This is a project composed of many small tools executed under a single binary, like `busybox`.
-I'm creating it with the intention of implementing more command-line utilities in golang and moving some of my complex shell scripts into Go with more testing.
+It holds a bunch of small programs that perform one task, all written in golang.
+It's a target for porting complex shell scripts into go, enabling more testing and speed.
+This was inspired during a conversation about the [leatherman](https://github.com/frioux/leatherman) project by fREW, which operates in a similar way.

 ## Tools Available